Turn a succulent into an essential oil diffuser!

 Caring for the succulents: Water, Sunlight, and Essential Oils!

-Sunlight: Succulents also love sunshine, so find a place where your succulents can receive a lot of indirect sunlight.
+Succulents do enjoy some light so find a place where your succulents can receive some indirect exposure.
 If your succulent isn’t getting enough sunlight you may notice that the plants are growing up or stretching out of their spot looking for light.